janosh/awesome-normalizing-flows/readme.md

 1. 2020-02-16 - [Stochastic Normalizing Flows](https://arxiv.org/abs/2002.06707) by Wu, Köhler et al.

    > Introduces SNF, an arbitrary sequence of deterministic invertible functions (the flow) and stochastic processes such as MCMC or Langevin Dynamics.
-The aim is to increase expressiveness of the chosen deterministic invertible function, while the trainable flow improves sampling efficiency over pure MCMC ([Tweet](https://twitter.com/FrankNoeBerlin/status/1229734899034329103)).
+The aim is to increase expressiveness of the chosen deterministic invertible function, while the trainable flow improves sampling efficiency over pure MCMC [[Tweet](https://twitter.com/FrankNoeBerlin/status/1229734899034329103)).]

 1. 2020-01-17 - [Training Normalizing Flows with the Information Bottleneck for Competitive Generative Classification](https://arxiv.org/abs/2001.06448) by Ardizzone, Mackowiak et al.

-   > They introduce a class of conditional normalizing flows with an information bottleneck objective. ([Author's Code](https://github.com/VLL-HD/exact_information_bottleneck))
+   > They introduce a class of conditional normalizing flows with an information bottleneck objective. [[Code](https://github.com/VLL-HD/exact_information_bottleneck)]

 1. 2020-01-15 - [Invertible Generative Modeling using Linear Rational Splines](https://arxiv.org/abs/2001.05168) by Dolatabadi, Erfani et al.